brendankinney/50DaysOfCode/log.md

 **Today's Progress:** I completed 27 challenges in FreeCodeCamp, primarily focused on Bootstrap div elements and styling and buttons and just started to get into jQuery.
 My Cat Photo App is coming along nicely :-)

 **Thoughts:** It's amazing how every quote and dash really matters.
-In addition to coding, I spent time working on my side web project, making modifications to the Wordpress site, playing with the embed functions of Issuu and I installed a Dokuwiki to test whether or not we should use it for the articles.
-To see progress, go to http://theadvocatevt.com.
+In addition to coding, I spent time working on my side web project, making modifications to the Wordpress site, playing with the embed functions of Issuu vs. Scribd.
+I also installed a Dokuwiki and MediaWiki to test whether or not we should use it for the articles.

 **Link to work:** [This is where I left off.](https://www.freecodecamp.com/challenges/join-a-free-code-camp-group-in-your-city)